brigaldies/python-by-example/README.md

 - Dash-based Web application.
 - Flask-based API.
 - SQLAlchemy-based SQL Database access.
-- pytest-based unit tests.
+- Interfaces

-I built this repo to become a better Python developer, learn by example, and provide a sort of inventory of working examples I can go back to when I forget how to do something in Python.
+I built this repo to become a better Python developer by learning by well written Pythonesque examples, and provide (for myself) an inventory of working examples I can go back to when I forget how to do something in Python.

 ## Code Sources

-The code uses and adapts examples and tutorials that I found on the Internet from a variety of sites, hence I do not claim any authorship to any of the source code in this repo.
+The code uses and adapts various examples and tutorials that I found on the Internet from a variety of sites, hence I do not claim any authorship to any of the source code in this repo.

 I strive to indicate the examples' sources in the modules' docstring.